zydou/arti/doc/dev/semver_status.md

 When we release a new version, we use these files to determine which crates need major-version, minor-version, or patch-level version bumps.
-We also use them to help write the "breaking changes" section of the changelog.
-They aren't user-facing, so they don't go into much detail.
+We also use them to help write the the changelog, particularly the "breaking changes" section.
+They aren't user-facing, and will be reworked by the changelog author, so they don't go into much detail,

 Here is an example `semver.md` file: